2018/19 | Conestoga College

 - Students are responsible to protect the integrity of the Protection, Security and Investigation/Police Foundations program and the college community as a whole by identifying students who are dishonest and/or violate the standards.

-Sanctions under the Student Code of Conduct, up to and including expulsion will occur for violators of professional conduct.
+Sanctions under the Student Code of Conduct, up to and including expulsion may be applied.

 The fundamental responsibility of a student is to gain the necessary knowledge and skills to be competent in the Protection, Security and Investigations/Policing Foundations sectors upon graduation.
 As students, preparing to play a role in public safety, it is imperative that your behaviours and attitudes reflect the professional and ethical standards that are embraced by your chosen careers.